apollographql/rover/docs/source/errors.md

 If applicable, check with your graph admin to make sure permissions and keys haven't changed.

-### E011

-This error is a result of a GraphQL server returning GraphQL errors.
-These can be caused for a number of reasons.

-Use `--log trace` for detailed information about what specific errors were encountered.

 ### E012

 This error occurs when an introspection response from a GraphQL endpoint can't be parsed properly.